Why Are Wealth Management Firms Struggling with Fragmented Technology?

 Meridian didn't rush into Salesforce.
 They evaluated multiple platforms—Microsoft Dynamics 365, Wealthbox, Redtail—using a weighted scoring system across six critical criteria.

-Salesforce Financial Services Cloud emerged as the clear winner with a 9.1/10 weighted score, particularly excelling in:
+Salesforce Financial Services Cloud emerged as the clear winner with a 9.1/10 weighted score, particularly excelling in three areas:

 Here's where many implementations fail: trying to do everything at once.
 Meridian took a different approach, spreading their implementation across 14 months in four distinct phases.